SOUMITRO-SAHA/Todo-List/README.md

 # Todo-List
 **Description** : It is a Todo List Site.
-You can log all the activities and planning in it.
+You can log all the activities and plan in it.